 To the north, Oppy Wood had witnessed some particularly vicious fighting and, with its eerie and totem pole-like trees, became a well-known danger spot on the Western Front.
 It was later immortalised by John Nash in his painting Oppy Wood, 1917, Evening.
 As was often the case with the more lethal parts of the Front, British soldiers responded with a heavy dose of gallows humour; a gunner from number 205 MG Coy, who was at Oppy Wood in the spring of 1917, remembered being jokingly told that its name derived from the fact that the Germans and the British were continuingly ‘hopping in and out of the place’.

 Fresnoy was just east of Arleux, a small but heavily-defended hamlet.
-A young German officer by the name of Ernst Junger was in stationed here during this period and would later record some of the horrors he witnessed in his famous work Storm of Steel.
-The Germans still held what remained of Fresnoy* by the time Alf arrived, their lines looping around its shattered houses.
-The landscape encountered was flat and fertile, and used for growing cereal crops.
+A young German officer by the name of Ernst Junger was in stationed here during this period and would later record some of the horrors of this location in his famous work Storm of Steel.
+The Germans still held what remained of Fresnoy by the time Alf arrived, their lines looping around its shattered houses.* The landscape encountered was flat and fertile, and used for growing cereal crops.
 Because of the lack of cover, movement during daylight hours was a risky business, although many veterans and commentators noted the communication trenches in the area were in excellent condition.
 There were also numerous saps and galleries for the men to take cover in.

 *Fresnoy had been taken by the Canadians after their thrust through Arleux.
 British and Canadian forces then lost Frenoy over 7 May and 8 May, following ferocious German counterattacks.